 The Benefits of Employee Voice at Work

-Employee voice – “ensuring that everyone working in an organisation is able to talk or write about what they see as important”.
+Employee voice – “ensuring that everyone working in an organization is able to talk or write about what they see as important”.
 A vital enabler for business performance.

-Here are my top ten reasons for why, and how we should encourage every employee to add their voice to an organisation:
+Here are my top ten reasons for why, and how we should encourage every employee to add their voice to an organization:

 1. People who have found their voice can be more focused about their work.

 It sounds simple to say that people need to find their voice but actually this is a lot harder to achieve than it sounds.
-For various reasons, most people in most organisations do not contribute actively to team or organisational discussions.
-Even in those organisations using enterprise social networks like Yammer, adoption rates are typically under 10%.
+For various reasons, most people in most organizations do not contribute actively to team or organizational discussions.
+Even in those organizations using enterprise social networks like Yammer, adoption rates are typically under 10%.

 For many of these people the main problem is that they do not feel they have anything worthwhile to say.

 Despite this, my view is that everyone does have a unique contribution to make, but there is a need to help people articulate, shape and then share what they know and think.
 I often find the same thing writing an article such as this – it is not until I write down what I think that I get to fully and clearly understand what my point is, and I am then able to refine what I want to write.

 This ambiguity about what we know and believe was not much of an issue in the industrial age but today, in the knowledge economy, is a major barrier to organizational effectiveness.